QB Josh McCown retires after 16 NFL seasons

 McCown issued a statement through agent Mike McCartney shortly before the NFL’s new year began in March that his desire to continue playing remained strong, but he wanted to spend more time with his family to consider his options.
 McCown, an unrestricted free agent, made the Jets aware of his situation, and New York signed Trevor Siemian to serve as the backup to Darnold this season.

 McCown was a third-round draft pick of Arizona in 2002 out of Sam Houston State.
 McCown and Panthers defensive end Julius Peppers were the only remaining active players from their draft class.
-Now, there are none; Peppers announced his retirement last month.
+Now, there are none; Peppers announced his retirement in February.

 After four seasons with the Cardinals, when he started 22 games, McCown signed with Detroit as a free agent in 2006.
 Next came stints with Oakland (2007), Miami (2008) and Carolina (2008-09), and then a stop in 2010 with the Hartford Colonials of the United Football League.
 McCown also coached high school ball during that time, and it appeared his NFL playing career might be over.